mohsentabibian/LeetCode-Solutions/README.md

 We have a [Code of Conduct](CODE_OF_CONDUCT.md) that we expect all contributors to adhere to.
 By participating in this project, you agree to follow this code.

+## Security Policy

+We take security seriously.
+Please review our [Security Policy](SECURITY.md) for information on reporting security vulnerabilities.

 Happy coding!